hackgvl/leaflet-google-sheets-template/README.md

 ### Using PHP to Convert a Google Sheets CSV to a GeoJSON File
-The "CSV data source URL" to be used in the geojson.php PHP script is the URL from the Publish to Web step ex. ``https://docs.google.com/spreadsheets/d/{a-bunch-of-random-numbers-and-letters}/pub?output=csv``
+The "CSV data source URL" to be used in the geojson.php PHP script is the URL from the Publish to Web step

+ex. ``https://docs.google.com/spreadsheets/d/{a-bunch-of-random-numbers-and-letters}/pub?output=csv``

 Insert that URL in the $googleSpreadsheetUrl variable near the top of geojson.php

 The column values are used in this example to generate the GeoJSON are hard-coded to include 4 fields: longitude, latitude, title, and notes.

-If you need more columns / fields to your spreadsheet then you can add additional *properties* in your geojson.php under the $features['properties'] array section and then in the ``popuphtml`` variable inside of index.html
+If you need more columns / fields to your spreadsheet then you can add additional *properties* in your geojson.php under the ``$features['properties']`` array section and then include them in the map pop-up bubble by modifying the ``popuphtml`` variable within index.html

 You'd be best not to change order of the latitude and longitude columns in the spreadsheet.
-If you must change the orderthen you'd need to modify the corresponding code in geojson.php and index.html
+If you must change the order then you'd need to modify the corresponding code in geojson.php and index.html

 ### Getting Longitude and Latitude